FOGProject/fog-imager/README.md

 A FOG Project side project that will lead to 2.0 development.

 ## Requirements
-These scripts are built to be run on the FOG buildroot environment or a custom Arch Live disk used for testing.
-Both of these platforms provide:
+The scripts should be used with the buildroot environment that can be built with ./bin/config-br.sh.
+In order to use the scripts, they will need to be merged into the rootfs.ext.xz file before using ./bin/makeiso.sh (assuming you want to have an ISO).
+At this time, this is not automated in any way.

+If you spin your own test environment to try these scripts out, these programs will be needed:

 * gptfdisk
 * sfdisk
 * partclone
 * pigz

-If you spin your own test environment to try these scripts out, these programs will be needed.

 ## Storage
 There is now a script to mount SMB or NFS shares with ease: fog.mount